Heavenly indulgence with cakes and pastries from The Durian Bakery.

 In hopes of easy slicing, I left my tray of 6 in the fridge beforehand for a few hours.
 Despite that, they remain utterly soft and moist.
 They even stayed that way till the next day.

-Which, photography aside, is how any proper mocha should be.
+That’s how proper mochi should be.
 The glutinous rice skin was also sticky and chewy throughout.

-Coming to the D24 durian filling, I feel it’s especially great when eating chilled; it’s like buttery ice cream.
-The bite-size, of course, makes a tray great for snacking during movies too.
+Coming to the D24 durian filling, I feel it’s especially great when chilled; it’s like buttery ice cream.
+The bite-size, of course, makes any great for snacking during movies too.
 (At home, I mean.
 The smell is strong!)

 Dark Choco Musang King Mousse